Code-Institute-Submissions/Sculpt-Studio/README.md

 ## Technologies, tools and libraries used

-VSCode - my preferred IDE for the project
+VSCode - my preferred IDE for the project;
-GitHub - for version control
+GitHub - for version control;
-Heroku - for hosting
+Heroku - for hosting;
-SQlite3 - as a development database
+SQlite3 - as a development database;
-PostgreSQL - deployed database
+PostgreSQL - deployed database;
-Django - as the main framework for the site
+Django - as the main framework for the site;
-AWS S3 - Storing static files on
+AWS S3 - Storing static files on;
-Balsamiq - for wireframes
+Balsamiq - for wireframes;
-HTML5
-CSS3
-Bootstrap
-JavaScript
-jQuery
+HTML5;
+CSS3;
+Bootstrap;
+JavaScript;
+jQuery;
-Google Fonts
+Google Fonts;
-Python
-Gunicorn
-Psycopg2
-boto3
+Python;
+Gunicorn;
+Psycopg2;
+boto3;
-Stripe - used for payments
+Stripe - used for payments;
-Codacy - to check code quality
+Codacy - to check code quality;
-QuickDBD - to plan and scetch my database http://ecotrust-canada.github.io/markdown-toc/ - for table of content in my README
+QuickDBD - to plan and scetch my database; http://ecotrust-canada.github.io/markdown-toc/ - for table of content in my README:
+FontAwesome;

 ## Credit and Acknowledgment